 - Cleans gum and varnish from the throttle...

-- Allows easier starting and smoother...
+- For easier starting and smoother engine...

 The brand name CRC is very popular among car enthusiasts.
 They produce first-class throttle body cleaners, so there is no doubt about the performance of their products.